SOM-Research/temporal-emf-benchmarks/README.md

 In all the experiments we have used a model with a single *System* and varying *SimConfig* parameters.
 The base model is available in [`plugins/edu.uoc.som.tll.simulation/test-instances/singlearea-fullhistory.xmi`](plugins/edu.uoc.som.tll.simulation/test-instances/singlearea-fullhistory.xmi) for *StandardEMF* and [`plugins/edu.uoc.som.tll.simulation/test-instances/singlearea-nohistory.xmi`](plugins/edu.uoc.som.tll.simulation/test-instances/singlearea-nohistory.xmi) for *TemporalEMF*.

-Based on the parameters below:
+Based on the parameters on the table below, we created the instances available for the different experiments.
+These test instances are available in [`raw-results/Xmx2g.exectime/benchmark-instances`](raw-results/Xmx2g.exectime/benchmark-instances), [`raw-results/Xmx2g.memory/benchmark-instances`](raw-results/Xmx2g.memory/benchmark-instances), and [`raw-results/Xmx512m.memory/benchmark-instances`](raw-results/Xmx512m.memory/benchmark-instances).

 | RQ  |               Processing Time          |            Iterations          |   Java Heap   |
 |-----|----------------------------------------|--------------------------------|---------------|